BarisAlbayrakIEEE/StructuralAnalysis/README.md

 ## 4. Software Design <a id='sec4'></a>

-The architecture section defines three components for the SAA: the CS, the solver and the UI.
+The architecture section defines three components for the SAA: the UI, the CS and the SP:
-1. The SP handles the structural analyses computations.
+1. The UI is composed of three sub-components: the tree, the forms and the FE display.
-2. The UI is composed of three sub-components: the tree, the forms and the FE display.
+2. The CS is responsible from the memory and state management, the MySQL DB interactions, the frontend interactions and the SP interactions.
-3. The CS is responsible from the memory and state management, MySQL DB interactions, frontend-backend interactions, etc.
+3. The SP handles the structural analyses computations.

 ### 4.1.
 The UI <a id='sec41'></a>